datake/Papers-Of-Continual-RL/README.md

 # Papers-Continual-RL
 I am constantly collecting papers on Continual Reinforcement Learning on high-profile ML conferences or journals.
 Although the theoretical foundations of continual RL is not clear, it is still a valuable research field in addressing the challenges in the non-stationary environments for RL algorithms.
+Please feel free to let us know if you feel we have missed some important papers.

+**Contact** : [Ke Sun](https://sites.google.com/view/kesun), ksun6@ualberta.ca

 ## 2023